nmacknight/16s_OfavSCTLD/Qiime2 Pipeline.md

 We will need to remove the adapters before the reads are truncated.
 To do this, we use Cutadapt in step 2.

-# 2. Cutadapt
+# 2. Cutadapt :scissors:

 **Removes Primer from Reads**

 This trim-paired form of cutadapt will remove any nucelotides that are before and including the provided sequence on the front and reverse read of the sequence.
 This removes non-biological sequence data.

+## Primers
+**515F forward primer, barcoded**
+1. 5′ Illumina adapter
+2. Golay barcode
+3. Forward primer pad
+4. Forward primer linker
+5. Forward primer (515F)
+AATGATACGGCGACCACCGAGATCTACACGCT XXXXXXXXXXXX TATGGTAATT GT GTGYCAGCMGCCGCGGTAA

+**806R reverse primer**

+1. Reverse complement of 3′ Illumina adapter
+2. Reverse primer pad
+3. Reverse primer linker
+4. Reverse primer (806R)
+CAAGCAGAAGACGGCATACGAGAT AGTCAGCCAG CC GGACTACNVGGGTWTCTAAT

+So in the command below you can see we used the Forward primer (515F) "GTGYCAGCMGCCGCGGTAA" and Reverse primer (806R) "GGACTACNVGGGTWTCTAAT" as our consistent artifical nucleotides to direct cutadapt to remove any nucleotides before the forward primer, or after the reverse primer.
 ```
 qiime cutadapt trim-paired \
   --i-demultiplexed-sequences ./DemultiplexedSeqs/demux-paired-end.qza \